I grow old ever learning many things.

 co-instructor: B.G.
 Turgeon

-A graduate-level class in journal club format.
-Every Spring semester we gather weekly to critique the very latest and greatest papers about fungal genomics, genetics, phylogeny, and ecology.
+Now Prof. Turgeon teaches this graduate-level class based on exploring and critiquing the latest and greatest papers about fungal genomics, genetics, phylogeny, and ecology.

 Medical and Veterinary Mycology